Rajadamnern Stadium: History

 In 1941, the prime minister of Thailand, Field Marshal Plaek Phibunsongkhram, gave orders to build a national boxing stadium on Rajadamnern Avenue.
 Impresse Italiane All' Estero-Oriente won the construction rights, and the 258,900 baht project foundation stone was laid on 1 March 1941.

-Due to the lack of construction supplies during the World War II, the project was halted until August 1945.
+Due to the lack of construction supplies during World War II, the project was halted until August 1945.
 When construction resumed, it took only four months to complete it.
 The first boxing match was held on 23 December 1945.
 Tickets were priced at between 70 and 300 baht.
 Pramote Puengsoonthorn became the first stadium manager and remained in the post until his retirement in 1947.

 The original stadium was open-air, resembling a Roman amphitheatre in design.
 Six years later, in 1951 a concrete roof was added, making it weather-proof.
 After seven years of government ownership, the stadium was losing money, and on 24 May 1953, Chalerm Cheosakul, the stadium manager at the time, asked permission from the Crown Property Bureau to run the stadium and founded the "Rajadamnern Co, Ltd." Rajadamnern Co., Ltd. operates it to this day, and it has become one of the chief muay Thai boxing stadiums in Thailand.

+In 1984, Rajadamnern Stadium ranked the top 10 Muay Thai fighters of all time, as follows: